antalvdb/olifant/README.md

 invoking the so-called TRIBL2 k-NN approximation.
 See the [TiMBL reference guide](https://github.com/LanguageMachines/timbl/blob/master/docs/Timbl_6.4_Manual.pdf) for all possible algorithmic variants (-a), the important k parameter (set to 1 by default), and many more options.

+You can also run a Jupyter Notebook version:

+``% jupyter notebook timbl-llm.ipynb``

+Be sure to adjust the way you load your `.ibase` model file.

 ### Credits

 TiMBL was created 25 years ago by a team that was once the Induction of Linguistic Knowledge group at